carlospadron/spatial_knn/README.md

 	- the data does not fit the memory
 	- you plan to use many other tables already present in the database
 	- you plan to write very complex queries
+- BigQuery
+	- all the reasons from SQL point
+	- you want a very fast result or your data is massive
+	- you are happy to use geographical coordinates
+	- you are also happy with rewriting your query to fit BigQuery SQL standards
 - Pygeos:
 	- You don't want to use Geopandas and you want to speed up things and stay within Python
 - Shapely